stuartmunn/pill-minder/README.md

 This is a multi-user medication reminder application with a web interface and Telegram notifications.

+Warning: The application is still under development and contains many issues!

 ## Features

 - Multi-user system with registration and login.